shorewind/file-organizer/README.md

 # file-organizer
-Moves select files from downloads into subfolders
+Moves files with specified keyword or phrase into respective subfolder